 So, there was I in Bristol Gaol, a place riddled with vermin with nowhere to get away from the stink and the noise and the filth.
 And the rats.
 I hate rats but I tell you, I could eat a rat now I’m so hungry.

-But I was still in that cell when the frosts came.
+I was still in that cell when the frosts came.
 My ragged skirt didn’t thaw for three days in the middle of the darkest months yet still I didn’t catch my death.
 Radstock girls are made of stronger stuff.

-I knew summ’at was amiss, for the sailors began crossing themselves.
+I knew there was trouble, for the sailors began crossing themselves.
 Nobody whistled.
 The singing stopped as well.
 Not that you could have heard anything above the noise.
 I never heard nothing like it and I’d swear the cannons I’ve heard since don’t sound the way that storm did.
 It grew till it was a shriekin’ and a howlin’ and the hull was slamming into the waves like hitting a wall.
 The planks were groaning, and all of us chained were praying harder than we have ever prayed before.
 I hardly ever prayed before, but I started that day and have prayed every night since.
 I forgot being sick, I just prayed.